VIB-PSB/MINI-AC/example/README.md

 # **MINI-AC example**

-this README summarizes the format of the input and output files of MINI-AC overall, but more specifically the files of the example test to run MINI-AC
+this README summarizes the format of the input and output files of MINI-AC overall, but more specifically the files of the example test to run MINI-AC.
+WARNING: some output files where shortened to only the first 100 lines in order to upload them.
+To get the full output files, please run pipeline test.

 ## **MINI-AC INPUTS**